 - At the discretion of the Foundation, funds may also be used for professional development.
 The Program recognizes that professional-development opportunities may require a Scholar to make a request with relatively less notice (e.g., invited to present a poster at a professional conference).

 - The Flinn Scholars Program requires Scholars to receive academic credit for study-travel experiences.
 Scholars who elect to attend non-credit bearing programs, conferences, or self-directed travel may make arrangements for independent study through their respective universities.
 Requiring that credit be earned (either directly, via transfer, or via independent study) through these study-travel programs will translate to more academically enriching experience for the Scholar and will add structure, meaning, and academic collaboration.

 - Scholars at ASU and UA designing independent‐study credit in conjunction with travel during a summer session may register for independent-study credits during the following fall semester to keep down costs.
 Summer session tuition is not covered by the Flinn Scholarship.

-- The amount of study-travel funds remaining after the rising-sophomore group study-travel program ($8,000 less the cost of airfare for the group program) is available to Scholars for one or more additional study-travel experiences.
+- Scholars have $8,000 available for one or more additional study-travel experiences after the rising-sophomore group study-travel program.
 Under no circumstances may the amount of funding requested by a Scholar exceed the documented cost of the proposed study-travel experience.

 - For study-travel during the academic year, the Scholarship Program allows Scholars to request both study-travel funds and the Scholarship Program’s semester allowance of $6,750 per semester.
 To be eligible to use Flinn semester funds to support a study-travel experience, a Scholar must be enrolled as a full-time continuing student at his/her Arizona university and receive approval from the university to use semester funds for study-travel.